Taffer/handy/README.md

 These are all MIT-licensed (see [LICENSE](LICENSE.md)) except for `fortune_helper.rb`.

+## find-broken-perms.h

+Shell script to search for files that have had their permissions blown off.
+This seems to happen under Windows Subsystem for Linux when I'm editing files using the Windows version of SublimeText.

+Yes, I know you're not supposed to touch WSL files with Windows apps.

 ## fortune_helper.rb

 A simple-ish Ruby web server that calls `fortune(6)`, intended for running